microsoft/pxt/docs/project-tools.md

 ## Backpack

-Keep reusable block containers without signing in: they are saved in this browser's local storage, separately for each MakeCode target.
+Keep reusable block containers without signing in: they are saved in this browser's IndexedDB, separately for each MakeCode target.
 A centered button at the top offers **Sign in to save your backpack across browsers**.
-Signing in adds local snippets to the profile when the backpack next opens or saves; local copies are removed only after the server confirms them.
-Failed uploads keep the local copies, and existing profile snippets are never silently overwritten.
+Signing in uploads guest snippets independently when the backpack next opens.
+Each is claimed by that account before uploading and removed locally only after its own server acknowledgement and an atomic comparison with the pending payload.
+One corrupt or conflicting snippet does not block the others.
+Signed-in saves first commit a pending record to that user's IndexedDB namespace.
+Failed uploads retain their named cards with **Retry sync**, **Add to project**, and trash controls.
+Retry uses the original UUID and payload; it never overwrites a cloud snippet or later rename.
+Pending records that have already been sent cannot be renamed until synced.

 In an editable Blocks project, right-click or hold a container (such as an event, loop, if block or function definition) and choose **Add to